-Line 34 - In Columns A through D, calculate and enter the net income that would have been shown on Form IL-1120, Step 5, Line 39, if you had completed a 2016 Form IL-1120 for the first three months, the first five months, the first eight months, and the first eleven months of the tax year.
+Line 34 - In Columns A through D, calculate and enter the net income that would have been shown on Form IL-1120, Step 5, Line 39, if you had completed a 2018 Form IL-1120 for the first three months, the first five months, the first eight months, and the first eleven months of the tax year.

-Note→ To avoid a common mistake, ensure you have completed all columns of Lines 31 through 36, as applicable.
+ENOTE To avoid a common mistake, ensure you have completed all columns of Lines 31 through 36, as applicable.
 If you complete this step, do not leave these lines blank.
-If you have no net income to report in a column on Lines 31 or 34 or amounts to enter in a column on Lines processing of your return.
-Line 38 - Using the net income on Line 37, calculate and enter in each column the total net replacement tax that would have been shown on Form IL-1120, Step 8, Line 52, if you had completed a 2016 Form IL-1120 for each period.
+If you have no net income to report in a column on Lines 31 or 34 or amounts to enter in a column on Lines 33 or 36, enter "0" on the applicable lines.
+Failure to comply with this requirement may result in further correspondence and a delay in the processing of your return.

+Line 38 - Using the net income on Line 37, calculate and enter in each column the total net replacement tax that would have been shown on Form IL-1120, Step 8, Line 52, if you had completed a 2018 Form IL-1120 for each period.